-Speak to all the young people involved separately, gain a statement of facts from them and use consistent language and open questions for each account.
+In all circumstances, staff need to speak to all the young people involved separately, gain a statement of facts from them and use consistent language and open questions for each account.
 The easiest way to do this is not to have a line of questioning but to ask the young people to tell you what happened.
 Only interrupt the young person from this to gain clarity with open questions, 'where, when, why, who'.
 (What happened?
 Who observed the incident?
 What was seen?
 What was heard?
 Did anyone intervene?)
+A full and clear record of exactly what the young person has said in their own language should be made (and no individual interpretation of the facts made which could impact on the disclosure) and stored following each school/setting's own recording protocols (paper or electronic systems).